Admissions to Godinton Primary School for September 2018

 At Godinton, we place great value on providing a fully rounded education for our pupils.
-We promote art, music, sport, languages and a very wide range of extra-curricular and enrichment activities in order to develop the character of our pupils.
-We are the only primary school in Kent to be involved in the EU funded Erasmus exchange programme with other European primary schools.
-We have extensive systems for tracking our pupils’ progress in English and maths, and we go to great lengths to maximise their progress in these important subjects.
-However, we do not sacrifice the wider curriculum, the art, music and sport, or our children’s happiness, in order to push our pupils to achieve government targets in the SAT tests.
+We promote art, music and sport and a very wide range of extra-curricular and enrichment activities in order to nurture our children’s talents.
+We have extensive systems for tracking progress in English and maths, and we go to great lengths to maximise their progress in these important subjects.
+We pride ourselves on striving for academic excellence whilst encouraging children to develop their wider talents wherever they may lie.

 Finding out more about Godinton Primary School

 We quite appreciate that selecting a primary school for your child is one of the most important choices you will make as parents.
 In order to provide you with sufficient opportunity to really get to know us and to decide whether the ethos of our school matches what you want for your child, we hold an extended open evening for parents in addition to providing guided tours of the school during the day.
 The two events provide you with very different insights into our school.

 The guided tours led by the Headteacher, Miss Talbot and Assistant Headteachers, Mrs Stein and Miss Collins, take place during the course of a normal, working day, so that you can see the school in operation.
 You will be able to experience the atmosphere within the school and see the interaction between children, and between children and staff.
 Being in a school during the day provides you with the most important indicator of whether the school is a happy, productive environment and whether it is right for your child.